 To ensure products are safe, we select the best-in-class fabrics, inks and dyes.
-All of our wallcoverings and gift wrap are printed with water-based latex inks that carry the GREENGUARD Gold certification.
+All of our wallpaper options are printed with water-based latex inks that carry the GREENGUARD Gold certification.
 We avoid fabrics with any flame-retardant applications, and our fabrics pass tests ruling out harmful chemicals such as formaldehyde and lead.

 Sourcing the Best

 To meet increasing demands for natural textiles, we developed three organic fabrics: Organic Cotton Sateen Ultra, Organic Cotton Knit Ultra, and Organic Sweet Pea Gauze™.
 Along with all of the fabrics we offer, these are sourced from a small group of trusted fabric vendors that observe fair wages and work standards.

 To add to the environmentally-friendly lineup, we offer Recycled Canvas made from 10 recycled bottles per yard or meter and a Smooth wallpaper made with up to 10% post-consumer waste.
 Our Smooth wallpaper is not only removable, but recyclable as well: in fact, Smooth and traditional wallpaper are both eligible for LEED credits.
 Unlike most peel-and-stick wallpaper, our Woven wallpaper is completely free of vinyl, which is considered one of the most toxic plastics for our health and for the environment.

 Continuing to Grow